 d) One core for determination of thickness.

-XXX.08.01.06.03 Acceptance Testing
+XXX.08.01.06.03 Acceptance Testing for Thickness, 28-Day Compressive Strength, Air Void System Parameters and Rapid Chloride Permeability

 XXX.08.01.06.03.01 28-Day Compressive Strength Testing

 Testing of 28-day compressive strength shall be according to LS-410, with the exception that determination of concrete pavement thickness is not required.
 The 28-day compressive strength of a sublot shall be the average of the set of three cores for the sublot rounded to one decimal place.